 All chai spice blends use cardamom.
 It is the most important and also the most expensive spice in the mix.
 In fact, cardamom is one of the most expensive spices in the world.
 The good news is you don’t need a lot of it to flavor your tea.

 Quick and easy Masala Chai.
 A superb spiced beverage which provides warmth and a soothing effect.
-Make a batch of the spice mix (masala) ahead and save for future cups of chai.
+Make a batch of the spice mix (masala) ahead of time and save for future cups of chai (tea).

 - 1/2 cup whole milk

 - 1/2 cup filtered water